 Cancers, dementia, Parkinson's, transplants, artificial limbs, living organ transplantation, pacemaker are examples of medical conditions or histories that are acceptable for Anatomical Gift Program donors and will not exclude them from donation.

 As of 2023, Covid-19 is no longer an exlusion criteria for Anatomical Gift Program donors.

-Stanford can only transport bodies from within a 150-mile radius of the campus.
-If death occurs outside of a 150-mile radius of the campus, we are unable to accept the donation.
-In the case of a denied donation, families are responsible for coordinating an alternate arrangement.
+The Anatomical Gift Program is capable of transporting donors from within a 150-mile radius of the Stanford campus.
+If a death occurs outside the 150-mile radius from Stanford, we are unable to accept the donation, and families will be responsible for coordinating an alternate arrangement.